Hapori Matatū - Online Services

 New policy in progress: Teacher Registration, Practising Certificates and Limited Authority to Teach

-That’s right, the Teaching Council consulted with the profession to develop our new policy.
-The new policy has been simplified so that applicants, teacher’s and professional leaders better understand what is required to get registered, and apply for or renew a practising certificate or Limited Authority to Teach.
+The Teaching Council consulted with the profession to develop our new policy and so the new policy has been simplified so that applicants, teacher’s and professional leaders better understand what is required to get registered and apply for or renew a practising certificate or Limited Authority to Teach (LAT).

 The new policy will be implemented and delivered by the new online services system, Hapori Matatū.

-If you would like more information on the new policy, please refer to our FAQs.
+If you would like more information on the new policy, please see our Policy Factsheet.